-GoldSim modelers at Neptune and Company have developed a contaminant transport and regulatory compliance model of a radioactive waste disposal site at the Nevada Test Site (NTS), northwest of Las Vegas, Nevada.
-The model is a management system tool that supports health and environmental risk assessment and effective long-term management of the NTS low-level radioactive waste disposal facilities.
+GoldSim modelers at Neptune and Company developed a contaminant transport and regulatory compliance model of a radioactive waste disposal site, the Greater Confinement Disposal (GCD) boreholes, at the Nevada Test Site (NTS), northwest of Las Vegas, Nevada.

 The GCD wastes are deeply buried (at a depth of 21 to 36 m) in a very dry environment, and contaminants are hypothesized to move upward from that depth to near the ground surface by advecting with and diffusing within a small amount of interstitial water.
 Once the contaminants are within reach of plant roots and burrowing animals, they can be brought to the surface and pose a potential threat to human health through exposure to surface soils.